AleeTesting/Strix/README.md

   - Issues when adding product to basket.
 It seems there is unknow background activty that prevents from adding a product to basket using Cypress, the button stuck on "Dodaje/Adding".
 This should be cross refferenced with other tool (eg.Webdriver)to find out if this is a Cypress issue only
 - The automated test were designed to support different leanguages, however this shall be further analyzed.
 The web page for different leanguags,  contatins a slitghly different UI.
 To cover every scenario, dedicated logic needs to be implemented.
 This will eventaully make the test automated scrtips unnecesserly complex
 - The execution of the 2 out of 7 steps, is already consuming 30-40 seconds, which indicates that the full test script will take aroung 2-3 minutes.
-- For the readeability aspect, the spec description in Cypress should be eneough.
-No gherkin strucutre is recommended, as the efort for additional layer of abstraction doesn't compensate the potential gain.
-Business rarely care about automated tests.
+- For the readeability aspect, the spec description in Cypress should be good eneough.
+No gherkin strucutre is recommended, as the efort for additional layer of abstraction doesn't compensate the potential gain and usually little interest in tests/automation from the Business side.
 ## Exercise 3
 ### Introduction
 The execution of the test was planned on the docker and predefined image comming from Cypress.
 Thanks to this image it is possible to [run Cypress with a single Docker command](https://www.cypress.io/blog/2019/05/02/run-cypress-with-a-single-docker-command/)